 Metastasis is the process through which cancer cells spread from the place of origin to the other parts of the body.
 This occurs via the following steps:

-Tumours are categorized into two: Benign and Malignant.
+Tumours are categorized into two categories - Benign and Malignant.

 So far, more than 100 types of cancer have been discovered and the different types are usually named after the organs or tissue where cancer originates.
 For instance, cancer originating in the breast is named as breast cancer.